rbms-bsc/DCRMR/_pages/Ppdm/Place-of-distribution.md

 >Place of distribution: <CITE>[London]</CITE>
 >Name of distributor: <CITE>sold by George Willis, 42, Charing Cross</CITE>

 <a name="5.26.37.2">5.26.37.2</a> If the name of the place of distribution has changed over time, supply the name appropriate to the [Date of distribution](/DCRMR/ppdm/Date-of-distribution/) if known (e.g., Leningrad, not Saint Petersburg, for manifestations published in that city between 1924 and 1991).
-If considered necessary for identification, also supply the modern place name and the name of the larger jurisdiction.
+If considered necessary for identification, also supply the modern place name and the name of the larger jurisdiction, preceded by "that is," in the language of the cataloging agency.

 >Example:
 ><CITE>[Christiania, that is, Oslo]</CITE>